threetee/scalr/bin/README.md

 ## Configuring

-You need to tell Scalr your API credentials.
-(Don't have these?
-Go get them!)
-You can do so in one of two ways:
+You need to tell Scalr your API credentials.(Don't have these?
+Go get them -- Andre can create an account for you, and once you login click on your profile in the upper-right and choose 'API Access'.

+You can tell Scalr your credentials in one of two ways:

 __1.__ Export data to your environment.
 Both of the following must be
 defined: